dannykopping/DebuggingChecklist/web-debug.md

     * Are you sure it's not manipulating the results or getting in your way?
   4. **Blame your environment.**
     * Is your server configured the way you need it to be?
-    * Are you running the write version of the software you need?
+    * Are you running the correct version of the software you need?
     * Could another piece of software be getting in the way?
     * Be sure to disable any caching technologies to ensure you're always looking at the most recent data, and that your _actual_ code is executing every time (not some cached version).
     * Have you tried turning it off & on again? =)